 Students may take up to two electives outside their specific degree program from other MPS programs, provided that they have permission from both their program advisor and the other MPS program.
 Students will be granted this option on a space-permitting basis.

 2 Core Courses (6 credits) MPPM 500/5000: Ethics MPPM 900/7940: Capstone

-MPPM 520/5520: Project Management Fundamentals
+MPPM 520/5520: Project Management Fundamentals This course is a prerequisite for MPPM 570/5570.

 MPPM 570/5570: Project Initiation & Planning